logo

 Abstract

-The deep ocean of Europa, Jupiter's moon, covered by a thick icy shell, is a probable place to find extraterrestrial life.
-This study adds elements, including consistent top and bottom heating boundary conditions and the effects of icy shell melting and freezing on ocean salinity, to previous models.
-The ocean exhibits strong transient convection, eddies, and zonal jets, organizing into Taylor columns parallel to Europa's rotation axis.
-Meridional oceanic heat transport results in nearly uniform ice thickness, potentially observable in future missions.
+The deep (~100 km) ocean of Europa, Jupiter's moon, covered by a thick icy shell, is one of the most probable places in the solar system to find extraterrestrial life.
+Yet, its ocean dynamics and its interaction with the ice cover have received little attention.
+Previous studies suggested that Europa's ocean is turbulent using a global model and taking into account non-hydrostatic effects and the full Coriolis force.
+Here we add critical elements, including consistent top and bottom heating boundary conditions and the effects of icy shell melting and freezing on ocean salinity.
+We find weak stratification that is dominated by salinity variations.
+The ocean exhibits strong transient convection, eddies, and zonal jets.
+Transient motions organize in Taylor columns parallel to Europa's axis of rotation, are static inside of the tangent cylinder and propagate equatorward outside the cylinder.
+The meridional oceanic heat transport is intense enough to result in a nearly uniform ice thickness, that is expected to be observable in future missions.

 Publisher